hansenzhang/AirlineEnterprise/README.md

 JFrame is the same as the create customer on the customer side.
 Modify Reservation requests a customer id (ranges are given in the popup itself, I didn't have enough time to verify customer ids) and from there opens up a new JFrame that allows managers to edit, view, and delete reservations for that customer, using the same interfaces that the customers use.

 ------------------------
---Database information--
+##Database information
 ------------------------

 ~2000 customers total.